Master AI at Work · Free Framework Guide

 Context — What AI needs to know

-Who is involved, what the situation is, what has happened, and what's at stake.
+Who is involved, what the situation is, what has happened, what's at stake.
 Don't make AI guess.

 T